 When thinking of the wonders of the world, the Great Pyramids or the Colosseum may spring into mind.
-While unmistakeably incredulous, the list below describes the wonders that Mother Nature created at her own will to enchant and put humans in awe at the mere sight of these wonders.
-From mountain peaks to waterfalls, underwater marvels and dazzling sky optics, each natural wonder highlights a different aspect of the beauty of Earth’s natural world.
+While unmistakably incredulous, the list below describes the wonders that Mother Nature created at her own will to enchant and put humans in awe at the mere sight of these wonders.
+From mountain peaks to waterfalls, underwater marvels, and dazzling sky optics, each natural wonder highlights a different aspect of the beauty of Earth’s natural world.

 The 7 Natural Wonders Of The World